tebl/C64-JoyKEY/adapters/Sega Master System/README.md

 ![Sega Master System Jumpers](https://github.com/tebl/C64-JoyKEY/raw/main/gallery/sms_jumpers.jpg)

 # BOM
-The parts listed are the ones I've used when building a Sega Mega Drive controller adapter for the *C64 JoyKEY*, part listed in parenthesis are considered optional (meaning you could build a more limited version of it).
+The parts listed are the ones I've used when building a Sega Master System controller adapter for the *C64 JoyKEY*, part listed in parenthesis are considered optional (meaning you could build a more limited version of it).

 | Reference     | Item                                      | Count |
 | ------------- | ----------------------------------------- | ----- |